KEZK-FM

 KEZK-FM (102.5 MHz) is a commercial radio station licensed to St. Louis, Missouri.
 It broadcasts an adult contemporary radio format and is owned by Audacy, Inc. From mid-November through the Christmas holiday, KEZK switches to an all-Christmas music format.
 The studios and offices are on Olive Street in Downtown St. Louis.

 KEZK has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations, covering parts of Missouri and Illinois.
 The transmitter is in Resurrection Cemetery in Shrewsbury.
 KEZK broadcasts using the HD radio hybrid format.
-The HD2 digital subchannel simulcasts News/Talk sister station KMOX (1120 AM).
+The HD2 digital subchannel airs an urban contemporary format.
 The HD3 subchannel airs "Channel Q," Audacy's Talk/EDM service for the LGBTQ community.

 History

 KDNA and easy listening

 The 102.5 frequency in St. Louis had originally been the home of listener-supported free form KDNA from 1969 to 1972.
 KDNA was a non-commercial station, supported by listener donations, yet it broadcast on a commercial frequency.
 In 1972, it relocated to the non-commercial part of the FM dial, and now is KDHX at 88.1 MHz.

 Heftel Broadcasting paid for the frequency, and in June 1973, it put KEZK on the air.
 KEZK carried a beautiful music format and its call sign reflected that format with the EZ call letters, referring to easy listening.
 It was among St. Louis' highest rated FM stations in the 1970s and 1980s.
-By the mid-1980s, however, listeners interested in the beautiful music format were beginning to age and most advertisers seek a younger audience.
+By the mid-1980s, however, listeners interested in the beautiful music format were beginning to age and most advertisers were seeking a younger audience.
 In response, KEZK began adding more vocals to its mostly instrumental playlist.